 - regularly exercise discretion and independent judgment in performing the job.9

-- helps train employees,
+- help train employees,

-- assigns job duties,
+- assign job duties,

-- drafts management policies,
+- draft management policies,

-- disciplines employees, and
+- discipline employees, and

-Sometimes employers misclassify employees, either intentionally or accidentally.
+Sometimes, employers misclassify employees, either intentionally or accidentally.

 If this occurs, then: